PFElements/pf-calendar-events/README.md

 ```

 Your application is already set up to be tested via [web-component-tester](https://github.com/Polymer/web-component-tester).
 Run `polymer test` to run your application's test suite locally.

+## Contributing

+Comments, questions, suggestions, issues, and pull requests are all welcome.

+### Some ways to help:

+- **Test the elements and provide feedback**: We would love to hear your feedback on anything related to the elements, like features, API and design.
+The best way to start is by trying them out.
+And to get a quick response, either drop a question/comment on the chat or open an issue in GitHub.
+- **Report bugs**: File issues for the elements in their respective GitHub projects.
+- **Send pull requests**: If you want to contribute code, check out the development instructions below.

+We encourage you to read the [contribution instructions by GitHub](https://guides.github.com/activities/contributing-to-open-source/#contributing) also.

+## License

+MIT License